killianmuldoon/capi-dev/clusterclass/testing/README.md

 * webhook currently forbids all changes to ClusterClass refs, not only incompatible ones
 * rolloutAfter is there but isn't implemented yet

-# Nits
+# Issues

 * [we do delete MachineDeployment templates to soon](https://vmware.slack.com/archives/C02940RMBD3/p1629989630007600)
 * [what's the goal with label/annotations](https://vmware.slack.com/archives/C02940RMBD3/p1629984540004900)
-  * Bug: don't propogate down to machines
+  * Bug: doesn't propagate down to machines

 # Findings